Ways To Give

 You are also welcome to drop them off in person.

 Through financial and estate planning opportunities, donors can give to Texas Hearing Institute through a planned gift.
-There are a number of ways to set up a planned gift that may allow you to receive a stream of income for life, earn higher investment yield, or reduce your capital gains or estate taxes.
+There are several ways to set up a planned gift that may allow you to receive a stream of income for life, earn higher investment yield, or reduce your capital gains or estate taxes.

 You may help children with hearing loss by purchasing much-needed items on our Wish List.